Require Immediate Support? Free Director Helpline: 0800 644 6080

 What should you do if the company starts to fall behind on payments

-Whether it’s payments to suppliers, payroll, tax or utility bills, as a director you must take action to avert any further decline in the company’s ability to pay.
-This should include seeking professional guidance from a licensed insolvency practitioner.
+Whether it’s payments to suppliers, payroll, tax or utility bills, as a director you must take action to stop any further decline in the company’s ability to pay its liabilities.
+This should include seeking professional guidance from a licensed insolvency practitioner at the earliest signs of company insolvency.

-It is commonly thought that IPs are there simply to provide practical help when a situation seems beyond repair, but by approaching a professional firm sooner than later you can often avert the worst case scenario of having to wind-up the company.
+It is commonly thought that insolvency practitioners are there simply to provide practical help when a situation seems beyond repair, but by approaching an insolvency expert sooner than later you can often avoid the worst case scenario of having a creditor wind-up the company.

 You may find that with a few simple adjustments to spending, you can maximise the cash you have and navigate your way out of trouble.
-If not, and the company enters formal insolvency, you have acted in the correct manner and in the interests of your creditors.
+If not, and the company enters formal insolvency proceedings, you can rest assured that you have acted in the correct manner and in the interests of your creditors.

 Can’t pay CBILS or Bounce Back Loan?